merely-useful/py-rse/py-jupyter.md

 You might have noticed that there is a little counter on the left of each cell.
-This counter keeps track of in which order the cells were executed, so that you are aware if they cells have been run out of sequential order.
+This counter keeps track of in which order the cells were executed, so that you are aware if cells have been run out of sequential order.
 The counter symbol changes to an `*` when a computation is running, to indicate that Python is busy and won't be able to execute new cells until the current one finishes